runners-sh/website/blog-posts-guide.md

 - The first digit must be `2` or `4`
 - The last digit is the checksum of the code.
 The website builder will let you know what it should be if it is incorrect.

-You can generate a random barcode that isn't already in use with `mask new-post`.
+You can generate a random barcode that isn't already in use with `mask barcode`.

 ### Images
 Image attachments go into `main-site/public/img` and should be linked to with `![alt-text](/public/img/<file name>)`.
 We recommend you use lossy formats that are widely supported (e.g. AVIF or JPEG) for images without transparency.
 SVGs are also supported.